 The radar in use at Subang was an Airport Controller.
-The provide altitude readout to the controller.
+Surveillance Radar ASR-803.
+The system did not provide altitude readout to the controller.
 The radar had an effective range of 60 nm radius and was used primarily for approach control.
 Subang